obsidianmd/obsidian-sample-plugin/README.md

+> [!CAUTION]
+> This plugin is no longer maintained, or being actively used by the author.
+Please reach out if you would like to take over development.

 # Task List Kanban

 The Task List Kanban is a free and open source Obsidian plugin that automatically imports all your 'tasks' within obsidian files into a kanban view.
 This plugin was created to reduce duplication of effort when managing and prioritising tasks.
 Any time you have a task that needs to be done, simply note it down using the 'task' format in an obsidian file, and it will automatically appear in your Task List Kanban.